federicodiluca/NetCore-Docker-Easy/README.md

 ## SonarQube
 The SonarQube dashboard will be listening at [localhost:9000](http://localhost:9000/).

+In order to use it, make sure you have Java SDK o JRE installed and JAVA_HOME as systema variables.

+1. Login with `admin` and `admin`, then you'll need to choose a new password;
+2. Select "Manually" and create a new project (ex.
+"DotNet-Docker-Easy");
-Follow the local-section instructions for testing SonarQube using the cli-tool.
+3. Follow the "Locally" instructions for testing SonarQube using the *CLI Tool*;
+4. Once done, the dashboard will automatically refresh and show the report.

 ### Test example
 You'll find these instructions, with the correct token, in your local SonarQube Dashboard once you'll have configured the project.